amunategui/amunategui.github.io/_posts/2015-03-27-variable-importance-shuffler.md

 month: 03
 day: 27
 published: true
-summary: "You model and predict once to get your benchmark score, then predict hundreds of times for each variable in the model while randomizing that variable each time.
+summary: "You model and predict once to get a benchmark score, then predict hundreds of times for each variable while randomizing it each time.
 If the variable being randomized hurts the model's benchmark score, then its an important variable.
 If nothing changes then its a useless variable. "
 image: variable-importance-shuffler/shuffler.png
 ---